-Another interesting point is that the real part of the energy eigenvalue for the resonances is shifted from the limit $\gamma \to 0$.
+Another interesting point is that the real part of the energy eigenvalue for the resonances in Eq.
+(61) is shifted from the limit $\gamma \to 0$ .
 In other words, the fact that the quasi-bound state can decay into continuum changes the energy of the quasi-bound state due to the coupling to the continuum.
+This is a general phenomenon not special to the delta-shell potential, and is called the "energy shift."
 In fact, the energies of the excited states of an atom are different from the energies calculated without considering the decay and the difference has to be included given the high accuracy of atomic physics experiments.